Lockport Dethatching Lawn Services

 Contact Lockport’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Lockport residents benefit from a comprehensive municipal yard waste collection program, typically running from April through November.
+Lockport residents benefit from a comprehensive municipal yard waste collection program, typically operating from April through November.
 Accepted materials include dethatched grass, leaves, and small branches, which must be separated and placed in biodegradable paper bags—plastic bags are not permitted.
-Rigid containers (up to 32 gallons) may also be used if properly labeled.
+Rigid containers (up to 32 gallons) may also be used if clearly marked for yard waste.
 Commercial contractors should be aware of specific fee structures and permit requirements for large-scale disposal.
-For those preferring to drop off yard waste, Lockport operates a dedicated site with set hours and resident permit or sticker requirements.
-Always check the current schedule for collection days and seasonal adjustments.
-Proper separation of thatch from other yard waste may be required for some neighborhoods.
-For more information or to confirm current guidelines, contact: Lockport Department of Public Works
+For those preferring to drop off yard waste, Lockport provides a designated site with set operating hours; residents may need a permit or sticker for access.
+Always check the current collection schedule, as days may vary by neighborhood.
+Proper preparation of dethatched material ensures compliance with local waste reduction goals and supports Lockport’s sustainability initiatives.
+For more information or to confirm current guidelines, contact:

 222 E. 9th Street, Lockport, IL 60441